gSchool/ada-pre-course/03-day03/01-loops/01-loops.md

 ### `while` loop

 A `while` loop executes code over and over again, while a condition is true.

-* Executes code over and over again, while a condition is true

 In the example below this loop will run while the number input with `gets.chomp` is not equal to `rand_num.